mehtabmahir/CSCI331Group3/SQL/README.md

 JOIN Data.Make  AS MK ON MD.MakeID = MK.MakeID;
 ```

-All data from the original **PrestigeCars** has now been loaded into **PrestigeCars\_3NF** with cleaning transformations applied.
+All data from the original **PrestigeCars** database has now been loaded into **PrestigeCars\_3NF** with the above cleaning transformations applied.
 At this point, the new database contains fully **normalized tables** with consistent, cleaned data.

 ## 4. Create Utility Procedures (Truncate & Drop FKs)

-Next, add two utility stored procedures (contributed by Nayem) to facilitate data reload processes.
-These procedures will (a) drop all foreign key constraints in the star schema (e.g. if we were to have a star schema in a separate project stage), and (b) truncate all tables in the star schema.
-We create them in the **Project2.5** schema as specified:
+Next, we create two utility stored procedures to facilitate data reload processes in a future star schema stage.
+One procedure truncates all tables in the star schema (e.g., any tables in schemas like `Project3%`), and the other drops all foreign key constraints (removing dependencies before reload).
+Both procedures are created in the **Project2.5** schema:

 ```sql
 SET ANSI_NULLS ON;